 3 MIN READ

-We Couldn’t Believe It, But This Store is Way Cheaper Than Walmart
+This Grocery Store is Actually Way Cheaper Than Shopping at Walmart

 Still shopping at Walmart because you think it’s the cheapest place to buy groceries?

-As it turns out, you might actually stand to find a better deal.
+As it turns out, you might actually be able to find a better deal in town.

-The Penny Hoarder team’s got a new favorite place to grab cheap groceries.
-And while it’s still got a blue sign, “mart” is nowhere in it’s name.
+While it’s still got a blue sign, “mart” is nowhere in its name.

 It’s Aldi, the small, German grocer you may not have heard about yet, but definitely need to check out ASAP.